NIOSH Lifting Equation Walkthrough Skip to main content

 Measure the angle of asymmetry (A) between the worker's mid-sagittal plane and a line to the load.
 Every 30 degrees of twist reduces the RWL by about 10%.
 Eliminate twisting by repositioning the origin and destination so both are in front of the worker.

 Disclaimer: This guide summarizes the NIOSH Revised Lifting Equation for educational purposes.
-It does not replace a comprehensive ergonomic assessment by a qualified professional.
-Consult NIOSH Publication 94-110 for the complete methodology.
+It does not replace the current RNLE manual, multi-task CLI analysis, OSHA/state-plan review, employer ergonomic program, medical review, or a comprehensive ergonomic assessment by a qualified professional.

 Calculators Referenced in This Guide